Dear Community Members,

 The problem is that the dura mater is very difficult to replace.
 However, researchers from the

 A new 3D Printed Anatomy Series developed by scientists at Monash University may be the most realistic alternative to practicing on cadavers for medical students yet.

 An Effective and Streamlined Training Tool

 The kit contains anatomical body parts specifically designed for medical education, with the potential to revolutionize training in places where cadaver-use is not possible.
 It includes all major parts of the body, including the limbs, torso, head and neck, but no actual human tissue.
-The kit is believed to be the first of its kind to become commercially available.
+T

 Creating a natural bone with 3D printing is challenging.
 The problem with creating bioprinted bones is that the materials needed to create them have yet to be developed.
 Researchers from the Southern Medical University in Guangdong China developed pure bone structures using 3D bioprinting.

 Led by Professor Huang Wenhua, the researchers were able to create the bioprinted bones using bone powder and bio-glue.
 Unlike most bone implants that are made from titanium powder, the researchers were the